geoffsee/open-gsio/README.md

 ## open-geoff-seemueller-io

-Downstream fork of the source code powering my personal website.
+Fork of [https://geoff.seemueller.io].
 Search and attachments are not implemented.
+If you encounter problems with setup, please create an issue in this repo and it will be addressed.

 ### Stack: